Luk-kar/SmogSense/README.md

 5. **Deploy:**
    If tests pass, Jenkins can automatically deploy updated pipelines to development or production environments.
    *When deploying to development, Jenkins continues to use development data environments.
 When deploying to production, only tested and approved pipelines are moved to production data environments.*
+---

+This approach ensures that every test and deployment stage uses the correct data environment, minimizing risk and mirroring production as closely as possible for validation.

 ## 📜 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.